avisdutta15/Low-Level-Design/2. Case Studies/3. Developer Tools & Infrastructure/2. Url Shortener/README.md

 - **Repository Pattern (`IUrlRepository`):** Abstracts the entire data access layer.
 Because the core service only speaks to the `IUrlRepository` interface, the current in-memory dictionary implementation can be swapped for a distributed Redis cache or a persistent SQL Server database later with zero changes to the service layer.
 - **Observer Pattern (`IUrlSubject` / `IUrlObserver`):** Completely decouples the core URL shortening service from the analytics processing engine.
 It broadcasts events (`UrlCreated`, `UrlVisited`) so that analytics can be processed asynchronously without forcing the end-user to wait.

+### 3.2 Class Relationships

+The design strictly adheres to the **Dependency Inversion Principle (SOLID)**.

+- `UrlShortenerService` (the orchestrator) does not know how URLs are generated or how they are stored.
+It solely coordinates the workflow and aggregates analytics.

+- `UrlShortenerService` depends on the `IUrlGeneratorStrategy` interface to get a unique string.

+- `UrlShortenerService` depends on the `IUrlRepository` interface to check for conflicts, save the UrlEntry, and query system-wide analytics.

+- The `InMemoryUrlRepository` implements `IUrlRepository` and manages a collection of UrlEntry objects.

+### 3.3 Key Design Patterns

+1. **Strategy Pattern** (`IUrlGeneratorStrategy`): URL generation algorithms change frequently.
+The Strategy pattern allows us to swap generation logic without touching the core service.

+2. **Repository Pattern** (`IUrlRepository`): Abstracts the data layer.
+Today, we use an in-memory dictionary.
+Tomorrow, we can swap it for a `RedisUrlRepository` or `SqlUrlRepository` by simply injecting a new class, fulfilling the Extensibility requirement.

+3. **Dependency Injection (DI)**: All dependencies are passed through constructors, making the system highly testable and loosely coupled.

 ![alt text](image.png)
 ---